 Need more inspiration?

-From weekend getaway guides, things to do and sustainable dining spots; to ethical brands, slow fashion, and wellbeing essentials – This Weekend is the first modern living destination for millennials.
+From sustainable travel inspiration, conscious brands to shop and farm to table dining spots; to sustainable living news and wellbeing essentials – This Weekend is the first sustainable living guide for millennials.